essembeh/YouRSS/README.md

 # Usage

-- you can browse a single channel with: `http://my-yourss-instance/@jonnygiger`
+- you can browse a single channel with: `http://yourss.local/@jonnygiger`
-- you can browse multiple channels in a single page: `http://my-yourss-instance/@jonnygiger,@berrics`
+- you can browse multiple channels in a single page: `http://yourss.local/@jonnygiger,@berrics`
-- the original *RSS* feed can be access at `http://my-yourss-instance/api/rss/@jonnygiger`
+- the original *RSS* feed can be access at `http://yourss.local/api/rss/@jonnygiger`
-- you will be redirected to the channel avatar with `http://my-yourss-instance/api/avatar/@jonnygiger`
+- you will be redirected to the channel avatar with `http://yourss.local/api/avatar/@jonnygiger`
-- if you defined somes *users*, for example `demo`, the page can be accessed at `http://my-yourss-instance/u/demo`
+- if you defined somes *users*, for example `demo`, the page can be accessed at `http://yourss.local/u/demo`

+> Note: replace `yourss.local` with the URL of your *YouRSS* instance.

 # Extenal links